 If within thirty minutes from the time appointed for the meeting a quorum is not present, the meeting, if convened upon the request of members, shall be dissolved; in any other case it shall stand adjourned to the same day in the next week, at the same time at The Office and if at the adjourned meeting a quorum is not present within fifteen minutes from the time appointed for the meeting the members present shall be a quorum.

-5.5.3 Meeting chair
+5.5.3 Meeting chairman

-The President of the Institute shall, if present and willing to act, preside as Chair at every General Meeting of the Institute.
+The President of the Institute shall, if present and willing to act, preside as Chairman at every General Meeting of the Institute.

-If at any General Meeting the President of the Institute is not present within fifteen minutes after the time appointed for holding the meeting or is unwilling to act as Chair the members present shall appoint as Chair:-
+If at any General Meeting the President of the Institute is not present within fifteen minutes after the time appointed for holding the meeting or is unwilling to act as Chairman the members present shall appoint as Chairman:-

-5.5.3.1 the Vice President if willing to act, or failing him/ her,
+5.5.3.1 the Vice President if he is willing to act, or failing him,

-5.5.3.2 a Standing Committee Chairs who is willing to act, or failing him/ her,
+5.5.3.2 a Standing Committee Chairmen who is willing to act, or failing him,

-5.5.3.3 any other member of The Board who is willing to act, or failing him/ her,
+5.5.3.3 any other member of The Board who is willing to act, or failing him,

 5.5.3.4 any other member of the Institute who is willing to act.